 • We are required to send the information for your Level 2 Appeal to the Independent Review Organization within 24 hours of when we tell you that we are saying no to your first appeal.
-(If you think we are not meeting this deadline or other deadlines, you can make a complaint.
-The complaint process is different from the appeal process.
-Section 10 of this chapter tells how to make a complaint.)
+(If you think we are not meeting this deadline or other deadlines, you can of this chapter tells how to make a complaint.)